 The Vision 3 gives you the option to shoot full HD videos at 60fps and also comes with a 4X zoom to get closer to your subjects.
 And if that's not enough, the waterproof case makes sure that you can record your underwater adventures as well.
 And helpful modes like driving mode, time-lapse, slow motion, and loop recording make using this action camera a charming affair.

-The Vision 3 ships with a wrist control remote that lets you control the camera underwater.
+The Vision 3 ships with a wrist control remote that let you control the camera underwater.
 Apart from that, it ships with several accessories and mounts.
-Plus, the rechargeable 1050 mAh batteries can power the camera up to 90 minutes.
+Plus, the rechargeable 1050 mAh batteries can power the camera for up to 90 minutes.

 It also comes with a 2-inch touch screen at the back that lets you tweak the camera settings or quickly browse through your photos and videos.

 The Dragon Touch Vision 3 is one of the popular action cameras on Amazon.
-Out of the two thousand reviews, 67% are on the positive side, with several users speaking highly of its build quality, battery life, and picture quality.
+Out of the two thousand reviews, a huge chunk is on the positive side, with several users speaking highly of its build quality, battery life, and picture quality.

 If you are looking for an action camera that looks slightly different from the rest, you can try out the Olympus Tough TG-Tracker.
 It resembles a mini camcorder, complete with a fold-out display at its side.
 Although it's a tad older product, it has quite a few interesting features.
 For one, it has a FOV of 204-degree, meaning you can capture a lot what's in front of your frame.